nuxnik/docusaurus-wkhtmltopdf/README.md

-# Docusaurus Generator Using WKHTMLTOPDF
+# Docusaurus PDF Generator Using WKHTMLTOPDF

 Note: This is a fork from [docusaurus-prince-pdf](https://github.com/signcl/docusaurus-prince-pdf) and has been re-purposed to use wkhtmltopdf instead of Prince PDF